aiven/devportal/docs/products/clickhouse.rst

         :shadow: md
         :margin: 2 2 0 0

-        Check out new features or latest improvements introduced to Aiven for ClickHouse.
+        Check out new features or latest improvements introduced to Aiven for ClickHouse and other Aiven services.